 Instructions

-• DRESSING: Toss salad with the dressing (use as much or as little as desired; you'll likely have a bit extra to use on another salad).
-If desired, add in some feta cheese and enjoy immediately.
+• This salad doesn’t sit well with the dressing, so only dress what will be enjoyed the same day.
+Toss salad with the dressing (use as much or as little as desired; you’ll likely have a bit extra to use on another salad).
+If desired, add some feta and enjoy immediately.

 Video